nhsconnect/gpconnect/index.md

 Each specification has a dual objective:

-* to show consumer suppliers how to develop APIs for their applications so that they can access clinical data
+* to show consumer suppliers how to develop APIs for their applications so they can access clinical data
-* to show provider suppliers how to develop APIs for their systems so that they can share their clinical data
+* to show provider suppliers how to develop APIs for their systems so they can share their clinical data

-The specifications are arranged by version number and grouped into separate [capabilities](overview_priority_capabilities.html), for example:
+The specifications are arranged by version number and grouped into separate [capabilities](overview_priority_capabilities.html).

-* Access Record HTML - provides a read-only view of a patient’s GP practice record
-*	Appointment Management - allows the management of GP practice appointments between different systems
-* Access Record Structured - enables structured, machine-readable information to be retrieved from the patient’s GP practice record (including medication and allergies)

-The capabilities available in each specification are shown in the yellow, version box at the top of each page.
 To read about our versioning method, see [Specification versioning](design_product_versioning.html).
 To find out about other specifications, visit the [Specification directory](https://digital.nhs.uk/services/gp-connect/gp-connect-specifications-for-developers).

-## Community engagement ##
-GP Connect is working closely with [INTEROPen](http://www.interopen.org/){:target="_blank"}, a healthcare IT interoperability community of suppliers, NHS organisations and healthcare standards bodies in the UK.

 ## Provide feedback ##
 To provide feedback on the GP Connect specification please send an email to the [GP Connect Team Inbox](mailto://gpconnect@nhs.net).